-Optimal file size: In addition to pixel width and height, you need to consider the overall file size.
+In addition to pixel width and height, consider the overall file size of the image.
 It is recommended to stay below 1MB for any image or graphic file -- this will help with email load times.
-Smaller is always better when it comes to image file size!
+In general, smaller file sizes are better.

 Additionally, Apple devices feature a 2x resolution on their displays.
 We recommend you double the intended image size so it displays optimally on Apple devices.
 Example: if you need a 300px (pixels) wide image, crop and save the image at 600 pixels wide.